5l1v3r1/Mass-scan-detection/README.md

 # Mass-scan-detection v0.0.1
-Concept for a scan detection script to find NSE vulnerability scans.
-Works only on Slowloris sofar
+Concept for a scan detection script to find NSE vulnerability scans and end the connection to create false-positives and negatives.

+Only works on Slowloris sofar

 **Server >> Find the scan**